Rovers who have worked towards the old BP Award Scheme can continue to work towards their BP Award by transitioning to the current Award Scheme.

 Self Reflection Interview – The self reflection interview is there to help you think about your journey through the award scheme and reflect on what you have learnt along the way.
 The interview is facilitated by a member of the BPSA Support Team and will not consider if you have technically completed the required badgework.

-Yes!
-We highly recommend that Rovers transition to the new BP Award.
-There will be no hybrid awards, but Rovers can get credit for work that they did under the old BP Award scheme.
+The old Award Scheme is no longer on offer in Victoria, however you can get credit for work that they did under the old BP Award scheme.
 Contact the BPSA Support Team for assistance in mapping your existing badgework to the new scheme.

 Where do I start?